kiste1995/Lecture_Model_All/docs/source/operate/model_c_2/index.rst

 Model C Operate
 ==================

-1. Explain how the manager operates the robot using GUI
+1. How to operate the robot using GUI
-2. Explain how normal users can turn it on via autorun
+2. How to autorun a robot

 .. toctree::